MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 NEET UG 2026 Cutoff Trends — 3-Year Comparison

-NEET UG 2026 is expected to see 25+ lakh applicants competing for approximately 1,12,000 MBBS seats across India.
+NEET UG 2026 saw around 20 lakh candidates appear, with 11.21 lakh qualifying (NTA result declared 16 July 2026), competing for approximately 1,12,000 MBBS seats across India.
 Cutoff trends below show how the score-vs-rank correlation has shifted over the last three years for the General category.

 📌 In one line: official closing data — year/category labeled; verify the current round on the official portal.